Angelo A. Calvello, PhD

 Anthropogenic greenhouse gas emissions have increased since the pre-industrial era, driven largely by economic and population growth, and are now higher than ever.
 This has led to atmospheric concentrations of carbon dioxide, methane, and nitrous oxide that are unprecedented in at least the last 800,000 years.
 Their effects, together with those of other anthropogenic drivers, have been detected throughout the climate system and are extremely likely to have been the dominant cause of the observed warming since the mid-20th century.

 Specifically, asset owners should recognize that carbon emissions are embedded throughout their portfolios and pose a material risk to the performance of the underlying assets.
 They should understand their exposure to carbon, quantify the associated risks, and manage this risk, just as they would manage other systemic, materials risks.
 Such action is clearly in line with their fiduciary duty.
+However, every person has a part to play in this, so they should be held accountable too.
+For example, those who have recently embarked on a long journey have probably added to carbon emissions.
+Whether the journey was by car or plane, there still would’ve been emissions.
+To try and lower carbon emissions, companies like Cool Effect are allowing people to buy their carbon offsets to fund the company’s carbon-reducing projects.
+That is one way that everyday people could also acknowledge their carbon emissions.
+It’s not just the bigger business owners that are adding to climate change.

+However, asset owners do probably play a bigger part.
 Asset owners should also recognize that there are bona fide climate-related investment opportunities, investments that can present robust returns-per-unit-of-risk and orthogonal exposures.
 I am not suggesting asset owners engage in some type of grave dancing but, rather, that the dire circumstances we face require the development of technologies to mitigate greenhouse gas emissions and allow us to adapt to the consequences of changes in climate.
 There is simply no way governments and NGOs can provide the capital necessary to develop and deploy the needed technologies at scale and scope.
-Investment from asset owners is required—but these investments should only be made if they meet their investment and risk targets and policies are firmly in place to support such investment decisions.
+Investment from asset owners is required-but these investments should only be made if they meet their investment and risk targets and policies are firmly in place to support such investment decisions.
 Beneficial investing is a fiduciary, not philanthropic, activity.

 (As a side note, I believe that from an investment perspective, the fossil-fuel-divestment movement will prove impotent but it is at least raising the awareness of asset owners to climate risks and opportunities.
 See my article, “Divestment as Capitulation.”)